Photosynq/helpers/docs/documentation.md

 -   **See: [https://www.w3schools.com/jsref/jsref_atan2.asp][10]**

-Math.atan2(y, x) returns the arctangent of the quotient of its arguments
+Math.atan2(y, x) returns the arctangent of the quotient of its arguments.

 ### Parameters